camunda-consulting/migrate-to-camunda-tools/IBM/create BPMN from TWX export/README.md

 ![](./readme_images/Converted.PNG)

 ## Notes and TODOs
-Maybe able to add things like conditions and scripts with further development.
+Maybe add things like conditions and scripts with further development.